Skip to main content

 Pros:

-• Zero developer setup — clone and go
+• Zero developer install — clone and go

 • No plugin system dependency